 The “Imagining the Future” section of the exhibition was co-curated by The Young People Collective (YPC) alongside V&A staff.
-YPC is a voluntary group of 14-24 year olds who meet once a week to help co-design the young people’s programme as well as provide feedback for lots of ideas within the museum.
+YPC is a voluntary group of 14-24 year olds who meet once a week to help co-design the young people’s programme as well as provide feedback for lots of ideas within the museum such as interactive exhibits.

 Chris and the learning team used the same approach as they had successfully used with Mary Quant, dividing the exhibition into individual ThingLinks.
 These reflected the exhibition’s four themes: Hacking Healthcare, The Home, Connecting to Each Other and Imagining the Future.
 Chris says “Now Accepting Contacless was a very broad exhibition whose only common theme was the pandemic.
 ThingLink made it make sense – gave it a cohesion.
 What could have been an overwhelming amount of information was ordered with ThingLink into a set of easily-accessible scenes.”

 Tags in one ThingLink include insights and explanation into how the YPC envisaged, created and curated their part of the exhibition.
 Another tag links to an interview with the agency who created the graphic scheme and 3D exhibition design.
 In this way, the viewer is not only given access to artefacts within the display, but behind-the-scenes insights into the curatorial process itself and reasons as to why particular items and artworks were chosen for inclusion.
 The visitor’s user experience and understanding is further enriched with this extra layer.